gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment.md

 3. Use `requirements.txt` file to track your dependencies and generate it using `pip freeze`.

-In remaining parts we would look at how to use `pipenv` to setup separate Development and Production environments, how to use `pylint` and integrate it as a `git pre-commit hook` to enforce certain coding standards and automatically check for errors in Python code without waiting for them to show up at run-time.
+In remaining parts we would look at how to use `pipenv` to setup separate Development and Production environments, how to use `pylint` and integrate it as a `git pre-commit hook` to enforce certain coding standards and automatically check for errors in Python code without waiting for them to show up at run-time and how a Python project can be containerized.